igloo1505/interchange/notes/interchangeMVP.md

 - [x] Edit image(s) on main page
 - [x] Edit hours
 - [x] Create Special events
-- [ ] Create 'general post' with images, title, description, link and whatnot.
+- [x] Create 'general post' with images, title, description, link and whatnot.
-- [ ] Set one image as primary and allow to be set in image for models with images.
+- [x] Set one image as primary and allow to be set in image for models with images.
-  - [ ] Time automated special events, remove without further input with actual deletion from database.
+  - [x] Time automated special events, remove without further input with actual deletion from database.
 - [x] 'Featured' events that display in banner on main page.
   - [x] Featured events editable.
 - [x] 'Admin' user's with access to admin panel.
     - [x] Make one 'Admin' model incapable of being deleted.
-- [ ] Add 'preview' button to rich-text input component once css added to main global scss.
+- [x] Add 'preview' button to rich-text input component once css added to main global scss.
-- [ ] Share on social media buttons!
+- [x] Share on social media buttons!
     - [ ] Finish debugging these social buttons!
-- [ ] Pagination on feed!
+- [x] Pagination on feed!

 ## Other To-Dos
 - [x] next-pwa
 - [ ] next-seo
+  - [ ] Done => just need to integrate

 ## Bug Fixes:
 - [x] Disallow scrolling when map is open
+- [ ] Fix accordion on docs page to animate more smoothly.
 - [ ] Adjust image index on deleting of image.
 - [ ] Make sure Upload with images works, rather than just Update on all models.
 - [ ] Fix map pop-up in both locations.
 Current modal is random, and maybe unneeded.